postsharp/PostSharp.Engineering/doc/use-cases.md

 ### Switch to local dependencies

-- The developer should be able to switch to the local build of a dependency with one simple command.
+- The developer should be able to switch to the local build of a dependency using one simple command.

 ## Build server user